silx-kit/silx/doc/source/install.rst

 In addition to run-time dependencies, building *silx* requires a C/C++ compiler, `numpy <http://www.numpy.org/>`_ and `cython <http://cython.org>`_ (optional).

-On Windows it is recommended to use Python 3.5, because with previous versions of Python, it might be difficult to compile extensions (i.e. binary modules).
+On Windows it is recommended to use Python 3.6 or newer, because with previous versions of Python, it might be difficult to compile extensions (i.e. binary modules).

 This project uses Cython (version > 0.21) to generate C files.